indiqusdocs/yntraa/docs/Subscribers/Compute/Kubernetes/ViewingKubernetesClusterDetails.md

 ---
 # Viewing Kubernetes Cluster Details

-Yntraa cloud console offers a detailed view of Kubernetes clusters on the UI.
+Yntraa cloud platform offers a detailed view of Kubernetes clusters on the UI.
 Yntraa also brings the full power and accessibility of cluster management via the kubectl interface.

-To view cluster details on the UI, follow these steps:
+To view cluster details on the UI, the following steps are:

 1. Navigate to **Compute > Kubernetes**
 2. All the Kubernetes clusters for your account will be listed here with the following details.